prianyu/calculator/README.md

   > **handleError[Function]:** Error handler.For more details, please click here[click here](https://github.com/prianyu/calculator/blob/master/README_CN.md#Errors)
   > **operators[Array<Object>|Object]:** Custom operators.For more details, please click here[click here](https://github.com/prianyu/calculator/blob/master/README_CN.md#API)
   > **precision[Boolean]:** Whether to deal with floating point number precision, default `true`
+  > **cache[Boolean]:** Whether to open the calculation cache,it is "true" by default.
+If the calculation results of the same expression have different results according to different conditions, you should set it to "false", such as trigonometric functions of radian and angle

 ```javascript
 var c1 = new Calculator({